Malky Mackay feels he can walk away from Cardiff with his head held high after his sacking as Bluebirds' boss.

 Mackay has often said he has felt sorry for the club's fans as Cardiff have found themselves in the headlines for the wrong reasons on several occasions.

-But the unrepentant Tan laid the blame for that firmly at his former manager's door.
+But Tan laid the blame for that firmly at his former manager's door.

 "Also leading the club to promotion to the Barclays Premier League for the very first time, notably this ended their 51-year absence from the top flight and duly he was named the Championship Manager of the Year.